 The fetus may be exposed to much less radiation than the mother; exposure to the fetus is negligible during x-rays of the following:

 Breasts (mammography) when the uterus is shielded

 The extent of uterine exposure depends on gestational age and thus uterine size.
 The effects of radiation depend on the age of the conceptus (the time from conception).

 Diagnostic imaging using ionizing radiation, especially CT, should be done only when clearly required.
 Alternatives should be considered.
 For example, in young children, minor head injury can often be diagnosed and treated based on clinical findings, and appendicitis can often be diagnosed by ultrasonography.
-However, necessary tests should not be withheld, even if the radiation dose is high (eg, as with CT scans), as long as the benefit outweighs the potential risk.
+However, necessary tests should not be withheld, even if the radiation dose is high (eg, as with CT scans), as long as the potential benefit outweighs the potential harm.

-Before diagnostic tests are done in women of child-bearing age, pregnancy should be considered, particularly because risks of radiation exposure are highest during early (1st trimester), often unrecognized, pregnancy.
+Before diagnostic tests are done in women of child-bearing age, pregnancy should be considered, particularly because risks of radiation exposure are highest during early (first trimester), often unrecognized, pregnancy.
 The uterus should be shielded in such women when possible.
 Recent studies have raised a controversy surrounding this standard recommendation, namely, that shielding might increase the radiation dose to the uterus and fetus.

 1. Brenner DJ, Doll R, Goodhead DT, et al: Cancer risks attributable to low doses of ionizing radiation: assessing what we really know.
 Proc Natl Acad Sci U S A 100(24):13761-13766, 2003. doi:10.1073/pnas.2235592100